ayushjain01/Self-Updating-Readme/README.md

 The text below will be, though!

 Here's a Joke for you -
-Why do scuba divers fall backwards off of the boat?
+Why can’t you trust the king of the jungle?
-Because if they fell forward, they'd still be on the boat.
+Because he is always lion.
 This won't be impacted either.
 The text above is a GitHub build badge.# Self-updating READMEge.# Self-updating README